 It seems like the more draconian policies you advocate for, the more mainstream media coverage that you get.

-Physicians are being scared into self-censorship.
-Physicians are being scared into not sharing their opinions, into not sharing published data that goes against the political narrative.
+Physicians are being scared into self-censorship… into not sharing their opinions, into not sharing published data that goes against the political narrative.

 Chief Public Health officer Dr. Tam had indicated during a press conference that we will likely have these lockdowns, the social distancing, masking measures in place while after we even have a vaccine perhaps for another one to three years.
-I had tweeted out that it’s that that we don’t need to wait for a vaccine.
-Then there was this entire cancel culture mob that, for over a week, ran a de-humanizing campaign against me to make me seem like I was some sort of monster that was dangerous to Society for my opposition to these harmful lockdowns, for my call for public debates about early outpatient treatment, for my advocacy against the actual lockdowns, for my call to actually talk about the published data.
+I tweeted out we don’t need to wait for a vaccine.
+An entire cancel culture mob ran a de-humanizing campaign against me to make me seem like I was some sort of monster that was dangerous to Society for my opposition to these harmful lockdowns, for my call for public debates about early outpatient treatment, for my advocacy against the actual lockdowns, for my call to actually talk about the published data.

-There was this monstrous campaign.
-It was orchestrated.
+[The campaign] was orchestrated.
 It was organized through certain actors online.
-And it involved members of the acad emic profession, and also some members of the media, who are very pro lockdown.
+And it involved members of the academic profession, and also some members of the media, who are very pro lockdown.

 They ran a campaign to get people to launch a complaints against me.
 In all my years of practice.
 I have never had a patient complaint ever.
 These were not patients.
 They were mostly hyper-partisan people who had no idea of the research of what I was actually talking about, and they were just going along with the mob mentality of me being “dangerous”, a “conspiracy theorist”.
 I got abusive messages to my clinic, my staff, were harassed, I was harassed, and I was vilified.